Agents

 | System Prompt | Technical instructions for the agent |

-| Provider | Which LLM provider to use |
+| Provider | Which LLM provider to use (hidden for this agent when its OpenClaw toggle is on) |

-| Model | Specific model from the provider |
+| Model | Specific model from the provider (hidden for this agent when its OpenClaw toggle is on) |

-| Tools | Enable integrations like browser |
+| Tools | Enable agent tools (see below) |

 | Skills | Select discovered skills from ~/.claude/skills/ |